MicrosoftDocs/dynamics365smb-docs/financials/finance-how-to-set-up-cost-types.md

 ---
-    title: How to: Set Up Cost Types | Microsoft Docs
+    title: How to Set Up Cost Types | Microsoft Docs
     description: Chart of cost types are similar to the chart of accounts in the general ledger.
 You can set up the chart of cost types in the following ways:
     services: project-madeira
     documentationcenter: ''